Frequently Asked Questions

 Can I launch my own boat from HWC or takeout at HWC?

-Yes, but you must either book a campsite with HWC or you must book one of the very River Access Passes.
+Yes, but you must either book a campsite with HWC or you must book one of the very limited River Access Passes.
 We do not offer public drop off/pickup without a reservation.

 Does HWC rent kayaks, canoes, or life jackets?